 Gatlinburg TN Cabins, Hotels and Camping

-There are a variety of options of where to stay while in the Smoky Mountains.
-On our last stay we rented a cabin in Gatlinburg, TN, which was great.
+There are a variety of options for where to stay while in the Smoky Mountains.
+On our last stay, we rented a cabin in Gatlinburg, TN, which was great.
 We were in the mountains with great views and had tons of room for the whole family.
 Plus a kitchen to make breakfast in the morning and pack lunches for the park.
-There are tons of options for Cabins but we used Park Side Cabin Rentals.
-I receive nothing for you staying here, just letting you know a place we liked on our visit.
-Another perk of a cabin is getting a break from all the tourists areas.
+There are tons of options for Cabins but we used Park Side Cabin Rentals and really like it.

 Things to do in Gatlinburg TN